lubuntu-team/manual/source/2/2.2/2.2.6/qpdfview.rst

 .. image:: Graphic_PDF_subtab.png

-The :guilabel:`PS` subtab manages how Postcript files appear on the screen.
+The :guilabel:`PS` subtab manages how Postscript files appear on the screen.
 To change how many bits are used for antialiasing graphics change the :guilabel:`Graphics antialias bits` field.
 To change the number of bits of text antialiasing change :guilabel:`Text antialiasing bits` field.

 .. image::  graphics-postscript.png